Aggregator-Tech/ci/README.md

 # Getting Started
 These instructions will enable you to set up Jenkins master on your machine.
-If you are setting it up for the first time, use startJenkinswithLatestRepo.sh script decribed below
+If you are setting it up for the first time, use startJenkinswithLatestRepo.sh script decribed below If you don't have privileges, you might have to run these scripts using sudo privs These scripts assumes the proxy details in the first version . will need to remove them and make configurable

 # Prerequisites
 Docker must be installed in your machine

 # Starting Jenkins
 ## startJenkinswithLatestRepo.sh